-Julianna Wait, University Registrar Bryan Moyer, Associate Registrar

-Christopher Newport Hall, First Floor (757) 594-7155 Fax: (757) 594-7711 register@cnu.edu
+OFFICE OF THE REGISTRAR Julianna Wait, University Registrar Bryan Moyer, Associate Registrar Christopher Newport Hall, First Floor (757) 594-7155 Fax: (757) 594-7711 register@cnu.edu

-The Office of the Registrar interprets, implements, and facilitates the academic regulations and policies of the University and provides the following services:
+The Office of the Registrar interprets, implements, and facilitates the academic regulations and policies of the University and provides the following:

-- Provides analysis of students' progress toward degree requirements and certifies that graduation requirements are satisfied for degree conferral - Maintains permanent student academic records and issues transcripts - Coordinates and collaborates with university departments to build, publish, and maintain a schedule of classes - Coordinates and publishes the final exam schedule - Facilitates online web-based course registration - Coordinates and processes course enrollment schedule adjustments, including drops, adds, exceptions, and all types of withdrawals - Provides online web-based access to faculty entry of grades and student viewing of third-week, mid-term and final grades and degree progress evaluations - Provides access to and training for online access of student records for faculty advisors - Provides online access to unofficial academic records - Facilitates meetings of the Undergraduate Degrees Committee (UDC) and the Academic Status Committee (ASC) - Provides academic accommodations to students with disabilities - Certifies student enrollment and academic information to authorized requesting agencies - Verifies students' certificates of immunization - Serves as university official regarding the Family Educational Rights and Privacy Act (FERPA) and provides relevant training - Coordinates and processes documentation required by Veterans Affairs for educational benefits
+- Provides analysis of students' progress toward degree requirements and certifies that graduation requirements are satisfied for degree conferral - Maintains permanent student academic records and issues transcripts - Coordinates and collaborates with university departments to build, publish, and maintain a schedule of classes - Coordinates and publishes the final exam schedule - Manages online course registration - Processes and manages course enrollment schedule adjustments, including drops, adds, exceptions, and all types of withdrawals - Provides online access to faculty for entry of grades and student viewing of three-week, mid-term and final grades and degree progress evaluations - Provides access to and training for online access of student records for faculty advisors - Provides online access to unofficial academic records - Facilitates meetings of the Undergraduate Degrees Committee (UDC) and the Academic Status Committee (ASC) - Provides academic accommodations to students with authorized accommodations under the Americans with Disabilities Act - Certifies student enrollment and other student education record information to authorized requesting agencies - Verifies and records students' certificates of immunization - Serves as university official regarding the Family Educational Rights and Privacy Act (FERPA) and use of student data and provides relevant training - Manages the Veterans Affairs Educational Benefits program

-Students' Web-based Access to Their Unofficial Academic Record
+Students' Online Access to Academic Record

-Christopher Newport University offers students the ability to manage their enrollment, academic information and degree progress through web-based access.
-When students visit Christopher Newport for new student orientation, they will receive instructions on how to activate their access to web-based functions such as online registration; viewing mid-term and final grades; major, minor, or concentration; unofficial degree progress evaluations; unofficial academic transcripts; holds; and address and telephone information.
+Christopher Newport University offers students the ability to manage their enrollment, academic information and degree progress through online access.
+When students visit Christopher Newport for new student orientation, they will receive instructions on how to activate their access to online functions such as online registration; viewing mid-term and final grades; major, minor, or concentration; unofficial degree progress evaluations; unofficial academic transcripts; holds; emergency contact information; and address and telephone information.